Texas Health and Human Services Commission

 - being placed at the end of the interest list if the member reapplies for services in the future; and

-- asks the member to read and sign Form 2119, Consumer Contribution Acknowledgement, if the situation cannot be resolved and the member continues to refuse to pay the required payments.
+- asks the member to read and sign Form 2119, Residential Care or Assisted Living Contribution Acknowledgement, if the situation cannot be resolved and the member continues to refuse to pay the required payments.
 The form states that he/she refuses to pay the required payments and understands the consequences of not meeting this eligibility requirement.
 If the member refuses to sign, document the refusal on the form and have a witness sign.
 Leave the member a copy of the form and retain the original copy with the signature in the member's case record.
 Advise the member that he/she will receive a notice to terminate services.
 Also advise the member that he/she will not be allowed to move to another AL facility while he/she has an outstanding balance at the current facility, and the current facility may evict the member for refusal to pay.

 After the IDT meeting, the MCO: